-Preheat oven to 375 degrees.
-If your butter is coming straight from the fridge, microwave it for about 15 seconds just to barely soften it.
+- Preheat oven to 375 degrees F. If your butter is coming straight from the fridge, microwave it for about 10-12 seconds to barely soften it.
 I would say use room temperature butter, but when I want cookies, I want them immediately and don't have time to wait for butter to soften on its own.

 - In a large mixing bowl, combine the butter, sugars, and eggs and beat using a stand or electric mixer until creamy, about 2 minutes.